Estimate Time6 min

 Ask about programs that cover your payments

 Some states have funds set up for qualifying residents that make payments to your loan servicer on your behalf for up to a certain amount.
-These funds tend to be tied to emergencies, such as natural disasters and COVID-19.
+These funds tend to be tied to emergencies, such as natural disasters.

 See if you can get a payment deferral